guildai/guild.ai/pages/docs/tutorials/training-and-prediction-with-cloudml.md

     unique.
 Usually the first few characters is enough to identify a run.

-Take a moment to verify that the specified run is the one you'd like to deploy.
+Verify that the specified run is the one you'd like to deploy.
 You can confirm the accuracy for `DEPLOY_RUN` by running:

 ``` command
 guild compare $DEPLOY_RUN --table
 ```

-You should only see the run you want to deploy in the table.
+The table should contain a single run.
+If it contains a run other than the one you want to deploy, re-enter the run ID using the step above.

-Deploy the model for your selected run using the `cloudml-deploy`
+When you're ready, deploy the model for your selected run using the `cloudml-deploy` operation:
-operation:

 ``` command
 guild run cloudml-deploy run=$DEPLOY_RUN bucket=$BUCKET